-Modified Bitumen Roofing: Why Use Mod Bit for Flat Roofs?
+Why Use Modified Bitumen Roofing for Flat Roofs?
+(2026)

 What's the deal with mod bit?
 Learn the pros, cons, how-tos, and how-not-tos of modified bitumen roofing.

-Whether you call it mod bit, mod-bit, MB, or “a real bitumen to install,” modified bitumen is a known go-to.
-Perfect for roofing contractors who want something durable, reliable, and relatively easy to work with on flat or low-slope roofs.
+Whether you call it mod bit, MB, or “a real bitumen to install,” modified bitumen is perfect for this use case.
+Durable, reliable, and decently easy to work with on flat or low-slope roofs.

-Modified bitumen is a type of asphalt-based roofing, reinforced with rubber or plastic polymers to make it more flexible and weather-resistant.
-Think of it as the next evolution of traditional asphalt roofing.
-It’s tougher, longer-lasting, and better suited for flat or low-slope applications.
+Modified bitumen is a type of asphalt-based roofing, reinforced with polyester or fiberglass and modified with rubber or plastic polymers to keep it flexible and weather-resistant.
+It’s tougher than asphalt, longer-lasting, and better suited for flat or low-slope applications.

 It’s been around since the 1960s, first gaining traction in Europe and later becoming a U.S. staple by the 70s.
 These days, it’s still a top pick for commercial and residential flat roofs.